morinted/Bozzy/AnalysisReport.md

 ## Non-Functional Features (1 paragraph per feature)

 Some requirements are non-functional.
 E.g. the system must be scalable and support a 24*7 usage.
 Or the system must be usable by novice users.
 For each of these, describe your strategy for addressing them:

+### The system must be able to load filter and sort several thousand dictionaries entries at a time
+a) from a design point of view (how do you plan to design and build the system to address the requirement) and

+b) from a testing point of view (how do you plan to verify that the requirement is met).

+### The system must be useable for novice users
 a) from a design point of view (how do you plan to design and build the system to address the requirement) and

 b) from a testing point of view (how do you plan to verify that the requirement is met).